Ministerial Library of Schaffhausen

 Requests for objects on loan reach the library from Switzerland and abroad.
 These and research being done in the holdings of the library by national and international scholars show that the reputation of the Ministerial Library of Schaffhausen stands international comparison.

-The Ministerial Society The Ministerial Society ("Ministerium") of Schaffhausen consists of church ministers ordained, active or retired in the Reformed Church of Schaffhausen.
+The Ministerial Society ("Ministerium") of Schaffhausen consists of church ministers ordained by, active in service of or retired by the Reformed Church of Schaffhausen.
 Its purpose is to own, increase and conserve the holdings of the Ministerial Library.

 CH66 0900 0000 8200 4190 5